alaptseu/jinstabot/README.md

 Parameters can be specified in *.property file as well and passed to application as an argument, for `example`: java -jar jinstabot-1.0-SNAPSHOT-jar-with-dependencies.jar -f <PATH TO YOUR *.property file>

-Please note if -f (file) is specified AND any other parameters they will be ignored as file properties has higher priority.
+Please note if -f (file) is specified AND any other option will be ignored.

 **List of available options**:
     _-comment_ - if set to true posts will be commented.
 Default: false